juhp/dl-fedora/README.md

 `dl-fedora --run 39` : will download Fedora Workstation and boot the Live image with qemu-kvm.

-`dl-fedora --local rawhide` : shows the current locally available image (as well as the latest one).
-With `--dryrun` it doesn't check for newest iso.
+`dl-fedora --local rawhide` : shows the current locally available image (as well as the latest one available, unless `--dry-run` is given).
+This can be combined with `--run` to quickly run the latest local image, without a newer download.

 `dl-fedora c9s` : downloads a Centos Stream 9 net installer.